 The Appalachian Trail was where it all started for me.

-It’s America’s greatest classic hiking trail.
+It’s America’s most classic hiking trail.

 Before I’d even dreamed of the concept of long-distance hiking, I’d heard of the Appalachian Trail.

 They call it the long green tunnel.

 it’s the hideout where millions go every year to escape…